akka/alpakka/docs/src/main/paradox/sqs.md

 ### Group messages and publish batches to an SQS queue

 Create a sink, that forwards `String` to the SQS queue.
-However, the main difference from the previous use case, it batches items and sends as a one request and forwards a @scaladoc[`SqsPublishResultEntry`](akka.stream.alpakka.sqs.SqsPublishResultEntry) further down the stream for each item processed.
+However, the main difference from the previous use case, it batches items and sends as a one request and forwards a @scaladoc[SqsPublishResultEntry](akka.stream.alpakka.sqs.SqsPublishResultEntry) further down the stream for each item processed.

 Note: There is also another option to send batch of messages to SQS which is using `AmazonSQSBufferedAsyncClient`.